Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: The Hamiltonian constraint

 \subsection{Asymptotic behavior}

 To estimate the asymptotic behavior of solutions for large $m$, $n$, and $k$ we replace the coefficients $a_{m,n,k}$ by differentiable functions $a(m,n,k)$ and approximate the differences in (\ref{diffequation}) by partial derivatives.
-The resulting differential equation is separable, when the derivatives of $\ln (E^y/E^x)$ and $\ln(E^xE^y)$ in $P(m,n,k)$ are formulated in terms of only neighboring labels like in (\ref{central}) or (\ref{iii}).
-This is sufficient for separability, but it is possible, and suitable for simplifying the equation, and for a more uniform asymptotic behavior in $m$, $n$, and $k$, to reformulate $P$ completely in terms of derivatives,
+The resulting differential equation is separable, when the derivatives of $\ln (E^y/E^x)$ and $\ln(E^xE^y)$ in $P(m,n,k)$ are formulated in terms of only neighboring labels like, for example, in (\ref{central}).
+So, for an easy study of the asymptotic behavior we choose such a form of $P$, which does not affect the results obtained so far, $P(m,n,k)$ is simply replaced by $P$ in the above formulae.
+This is sufficient for separability.
+Further, it is possible, and suitable for simplifying the equation, and for a more uniform asymptotic behavior in $m$, $n$, and $k$, to reformulate $P$ completely in terms of derivatives,

 If we now formulate also $\left({\cal E}^2\right)'$ and $\left({\cal E}^2\right)''$ in terms of neighboring edge labels,

 to the left and the right (or on one side), also $k$ disappears from $P$ and the asymptotic differential equation becomes